tedkirkpatrick/474-14-1/sla.md

 calculate the 99.9th percentile latency.

 ### Question 3
+__Added Mon, Feb 17:__ _For this question, continue the assumption that you have 1000 workers, as done in Question&nbsp;2._

 Now assume that you have revised your project to use a hedged request algorithm.
 At the 99th percentile time, for every worker that has